About Amanda

 bapt-logo

-Amanda is a founding member of Cornwall Play Therapy Associates.
+Amanda was a founding member of, and remains actively involved in, Cornwall Play Therapy Associates.
 The aim of this voluntary collaboration is to raise the profile of Play Therapy across the county and ensure that our profession continues to maintain its exacting standards, in order to support the mental health and wellbeing of children across Cornwall.

 Amanda is a fully qualified and experienced Play and Filial Therapist.
 She has worked extensively with children in Cornwall, and South West Devon, who have complex needs as a result of experiencing trauma and neglect.
 Amanda has experience of using play to enhance attachment security with foster carers and adoptive parents across Cornwall and South West Devon: she works in a systemic way, advising parents, carers and other professionals (in healthcare, social care and educational arenas) in order to better support children at home and school.
-Amanda has previously been a Play Therapist for Barnardo’sAs part of her Barnardo’s role, she has supported individual children, parent-child dyads and facilitated whole groups: she was also part of the Barnardo’s South West Adoption Team, offering direct Play and Filial Therapy, as well as emotional support around therapeutic parenting.
-Amanda also has previous experience being part of the Jigsaw Post Abuse Team (a Cornwall Council service that offers therapeutic support to children and their families where there has been a disclosure of sexual abuse) as well as the Cornish charity CLEAR .
+Amanda has previously been:

 Amanda is an approved Clinical Supervisor with BAPT.
-She also offers individual and group Clinical Supervision for professionals working with children, e.g., teachers, family support workers.
+She also offers individual and group, in person and online, Clinical Supervision for professionals working with children, e.g., teachers, family support workers.

 Amanda is a validated coder for the Child Attachment and Play Assessment procedure.